 Whether you’re an adoptive parent, birthmother or adoptee, open adoption can be a beautiful, life-changing experience.
 But it’s far from easy, especially these days in the time of COVID-19.

-Every journey is in its own way a triumph of courage over fear, hope over doubt, and facts over stereotypes.
+Every journey is, in some ways, a triumph of courage over fear, hope over doubt, and facts over stereotypes.

 That’s where your story comes in.
 Stories help us make sense of the world and feel a little less lonely.

 Hearing how someone resolved an adoption problem, overcame an obstacle, or just celebrated a moment can make us feel better, do better, and be better.